manuel-serrano/bigloo/doc/string.md

 ### string-skip ###

-Searches through the `string from the left  and returns the index of the first occurrence of a character rs which:
+Searches through the `string` from left to right and returns the index of the first occurrence of a character `rs` which:

    * is not equal to `rs` (if `rs` is a character);
    * is not in `rs` (if `rs` is a character set);